KewbitXMR/haveno-app/SECURITY.md

 ❌ Arbitrator misbehavior (handled by market mechanisms)
 ❌ Issues caused by tampering with local app data or rooted devices
 ❌ Attacks requiring physical access to the user's device
-❌ Monero protocol vulnerabilities (report upstream to [getmonero.org](https://www.getmonero.org/))
+❌ Monero protocol vulnerabilities (report upstream to Monero development team channels on Matrix)

 ---

 ## Coordinated Disclosure Policy

 We strongly encourage **coordinated disclosure**.
 If you follow responsible practices, we will give you credit in any advisory or release notes (unless you prefer to remain anonymous).
-Severe issues may be eligible for a bug bounty (see [Haveno Bounty Program](https://github.com/haveno-dex/haveno/wiki/Bounties)).
+Severe issues may be eligible for a bug bounty from the core haveno team.

 ---